 North American energy pipelines have faced headwinds in recent years.
 Volatile energy prices, combined with slower than expected regulatory approval for several substantial projects, have raised concerns about balance sheet stability.
-However as this analysis illustrates, the sector has provided effective defensive exposure during sharp market downturns.
+However as this analysis illustrates, the sector has on average outperformed global equities during sharp market downturns.
 Pipeline tariffs tend to keep pace with inflation over time, while volumes are supported by long-term, take-or-pay contracts.

-Railroads, toll roads, ports and airports are hard assets4 with high barriers to entry and demand profiles that make their customers relatively insensitive to price increases.
+Railroads, toll roads and airports are hard assets3 with high barriers to entry and demand profiles that make their customers relatively insensitive to price increases.